gwbres/hatanaka/README.md

 ## Compression algorithm

-Unlike `CRX2RNX`, this tool is not limited to an M=5 maximal compression / decompression order in the core algorithm.
+Unlike `CRX2RNX`, this tool is not limited to an M=5 compression / decompression order in the core algorithm.
 It actually dynamically adapts and will never fail, as long as the input content is a valid CRINEX.